 Indonesia is the largest archipelago in the world, consist of 5 major islands and has about 30 smaller groups.
-There are total of 17.508 islands of which about 6000 are inhabited.
+There is a total of 17.508 islands of which about 6000 are inhabited.
 Straddling the equator, the archipelago is on crossroads between 2 oceans.
-They are Pacific and Indian Ocean, bridges of 2 continents and they are Asia and Australia.
+They are Pacific and the Indian Ocean, bridges of 2 continents and they are Asia and Australia.

 The country predominantly with 400 mountainous and 100 of them are active volcanoes.
-The highest mountain is perpetually snow capped Mandala top 6000 meters on mount Jaya Wijaya of Papua Island.
-Plenty of rivers flow throughout to the country.
-They serve as useful transportation routes on certain islands, like: Musi, Batanghari, Indragiri and Kampar rivers in Sumatra; Kapuas, Barito, Mahakam, Rejang rivers in Borneo and Memberamo, Digul rivers in Papua.
+The highest mountain is a perpetually snow-capped Mandala top 6000 meters on mount Jaya Wijaya in Papua Island.
+Plenty of rivers flow throughout the country.
+They serve as useful transportation routes on certain islands, like Musi, Batanghari, Indragiri and Kampar rivers in Sumatra; Kapuas, Barito, Mahakam, Rejang rivers in Borneo and Memberamo, Digul rivers in Papua.

 Weather and Climate

-Because of it proximity to equator, that is why Indonesia has tropical climate.
+Because of its proximity to the equator, that is why Indonesia has a tropical climate.
 Normally the weather is hot and humid.
 Indonesian climate is divided become 2 distinct seasons: dry and rainy seasons.
 The rainy season from November up to April, but certain places like Maluku have theirs from March up to August.
-During rainy season, it starts around afternoon time and lasts into the afternoon.
+During the rainy season, it starts around afternoon time and lasts into the afternoon.
 Some areas could have sudden showers for more than 3 hours.

-The dry season does not mean no rain, in fact tropical showers in dry season is regular affair.
-The temperature is constant except for exceptionally rainy season's nights, when it could drop.
+The dry season means no rain tropical showers in the dry season is a regular affair.
+The temperature is constant except for exceptionally rainy season's nights when it could drop.
 The temperature on the coast is about 28° Celsius and drops dramatically on the highlands.
 For instance, in the highlands of Papua, temperatures at night can drop to about 7° C, while during daytime reaches about 22° C.

-Present day, Indonesia culture is outcome interplay of old traditions from early migrants and western thought brought by Dutch Colonist and Portuguese traders.
-The basic principle include concept of mutual assistance and consultations to arrive at result.
+Present-day, Indonesian culture is outcome interplay of old traditions from early migrants and western thought brought by Dutch colonists and Portuguese traders.
+The basic principle includes the concept of mutual assistance and consultations to arrive at the result.
 Derived from rural life, this system is still very much use in community life throughout the Indonesia country.
-Though the legal system is based on Old Dutch penal code and social life as well as the rites of passage is founded on customary or "adat" law, which differs from place to other.
+Though the legal system is based on Old Dutch penal code and social life as well as the rites of passage are founded on customary or "adat" law, which differs from place to other.
 The law has been instrumental in maintaining gender equality in Indonesia.